getify/You-Dont-Know-JS/types & grammar/ch1.md

 >
 > An ECMAScript language type corresponds to values that are directly manipulated by an ECMAScript programmer using the ECMAScript language.
 The ECMAScript language types are Undefined, Null, Boolean, String, Number, and Object.

-Now, if you're a fan of strongly-typed (statically-typed) languages, you may object to this usage of the word "type".
+Now, if you're a fan of strongly typed (statically typed) languages, you may object to this usage of the word "type".
 In those languages, "type" means a whole lot *more* than it does here in JS.

 Some people say JS shouldn't claim to have "types", and they should instead be called "tags" or perhaps "sub types".